fesieg/json-explorer-app/README.md

 - View JSON data in a structured format.
 - Explore nested JSON objects and arrays.

+## Adapting data

+The data variable is stored in `index.tsx`.
+Replace it there if you'd like.

 ## Installation
 1. Clone the repository:
    ```bash